hanzoui/rfcs/rfcs/9999-TEST-enhanced-discussion-workflow.md

 ### ✅ Testing Update Sync

 This section was added to verify that when we push changes to the RFC file, the GitHub discussion automatically updates to reflect the new content.
 The sync workflow should detect this change and update the discussion body with the modified RFC content.

+**🔧 Round 3 Testing**: This is the third test commit after applying the JavaScript syntax error fix.
+The workflow should now handle special characters like brackets `[test]`, apostrophes `GitHub's`, and any other content safely.

 ## Detailed design